mingleeeeee/AI-Chatbot-IP/README.md

 (TODO in the future, it soon comes out from openai)

 ## Personality Setup
+You can setup any personality as you wish with different languages. <br>
 - Japanese Example
 <img src="./screenshots/response-jp.png" alt="drawing" width="400"/>
 - English Example